Chart Color Schemes

 Bardwell Valley features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 77.4% of all households, including 39.2% couples with children, 24.6% couples without children, and 12.0% single parent families.
-Non-family households comprise the remaining 22.6%, with lone person households at 19.0% and group households making up 2.5% of the total.
-The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.6.
+Non-family households account for 22.6%, composed of 19.0% lone person households and 2.5% group households.
+The median household size is 2.9 people, exceeding the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households